dianaMess/parallel-programming/README.md

 # parallel-programming
-## Implementation of bubble-sorting by forks and pthreads
+## Implementation of bubble-sorting and Gauss method by forks and pthreads
 ### How to compile:
 In fork directory:
 make switch